OmarMiniesy/Notes/JavaScript/NodeJs/Environment.md

 ### General Notes

 > The environment describes in which process the project or code is in.
-It is set in the environment variables
+It is set in the environment variables.

 * Development
 * Staging